 What I Usually Need to Know to Help

 During our first session, I'll usually need to know information about your goals, your current challenges, the history behind them, and what is currently getting in the way.
 I prefer to perform a clinical diagnostic interview during our initial time together so that I can appreciate your history & how it plays into your present life.
 I will also want to know what you want to get out of therapy & we will work on setting clear goals.

 Trust your intuition.
 You're perceiving a lot more than you realize.
 Einstein said that intuition was intelligence plus experience.
 You know more than you probably realize, just by reading a few words and watching a video.
 That being said, also do your homework and make sure you've got the basics covered (good education, commitment, desire to help, positive outlook, confident, and HUMAN, please!).
 Funny facts are that I've had clients pick me because of my voice or something they read in one of my books...or something they saw on a Facebook post--it can be as random as that, but the "click" can reveal a lot.

 Theoretical Influences that Guide My Work

-I've been so incredibly fortunate to learn directly from the best people in my fields of study.
+I'm thankful to have learned directly from founders in my fields of study.
 These include: the founder of REBT (voted to be the most influential psychologist of the century) Dr. Albert Ellis; the founder of CBM, Dr. Don Meichenbaum; the founders of CBT Drs.
 Judith & Aaron Beck.
 In the personal development world, I've trained under bestselling author of the Success Principles, Jack Canfield & continue to train under him.
 I also receive my own coaching from bestselling author of 101 Ways to Motivate Yourself, author Steve Chandler.
 I'm also influenced by other authors I read, such as Byron Katie and Hale Dwoskin.